 Real Estate Video Production

-COW Library : Business & Marketing : George Cohn : Real Estate Video Production
+COW Library : Business & Career Building : George Cohn : Real Estate Video Production

 When we started doing video, our business coach told us to read a particular book about branding.
 The essence of good branding, it said, is to focus yourself as narrowly as possible.
 The sharper the blade, the more deeply it will cut.